Berkshire County Court Records

 Searching Criminal Records

 The Trial Court eCourts case search includes criminal docket entries from both Superior and District Courts.
-Results display charges, arraignment dates, continuance dates, and dispositions.
-However, sealed or impounded cases will not appear in public search results.
+Results show charges, arraignment dates, continuance dates, and dispositions.
+Sealed or impounded cases will not appear in public search results.

-In-person searches at the clerk’s offices provide the most complete access to criminal files, including documents that may not be digitized.
-Visitors can request to review files at the counter or through a public-access terminal.
+In-person searches at the clerk's offices give you the most complete access to criminal files, including documents that may not yet be digitized.
+Visitors can ask to review files at the counter or use a public-access terminal.

 Criminal Offender Record Information (CORI)

 Massachusetts regulates access to criminal history records through the Criminal Offender Record Information (CORI) system, administered by the Department of Criminal Justice Information Services (DCJIS).
-CORI reports compile criminal case data from across the state and are available through several channels:
+CORI reports compile criminal case data from across the state and are available in several ways:

-- iCORI (online self-service): Individuals and organizations registered with DCJIS can obtain CORI reports online for a fee.
+- iCORI (online self-service): Individuals and organizations registered with DCJIS can obtain CORI reports online.
 The standard fee for a name-based search is $25.00 per request.

 - Personal CORI: Any individual may request their own CORI report at no charge by visiting a designated DCJIS office or participating community organization.